 Practice operating and maneuvering the header and combine in an open area away from people and buildings.

 6 - Cutting System

-All cutter bar components must be maintained in good condition to obtain acceptable field performance.
+The cutter bar must be properly maintained in order to obtain good field performance.
 Inspect the cutter bar daily for damaged and broken parts before starting work.
 Repair or replace parts as required.